ostdotcom/website-docupony/platform/docs/guides/execute-transactions.md

 OstWalletSdk.performQRAction(userId, QRCodeData, this);
 ```

-* `performQRAction` workflow will then read the data and will call `verifyData` callback function.
+* `performQRAction` workflow will then read the data and will call `verifyData` callback function

-* You will get the transaction data as one of the arguments of `verifyData` with name `ostContextEntity`.
+* You will get the transaction data as one of the arguments of `verifyData` with name `ostContextEntity`

 Arguments of verifyData (Android Wallet SDK Example)